Product grouping

 Debugging product grouping

 You may want to ensure that the product grouping you’ve set up is working as intended.
-Before proceeding with the steps below, you’ll first need to complete the Grouping field configuration and Set up the pipelines sections from above.
+Before proceeding with the following steps, you’ll first need to complete the preceding Grouping field configuration and Set up the pipelines sections.

 1. In your Coveo organization, open the Content Browser (platform-ca | platform-eu | platform-au).